jetbrains-academy/sql-course/Lesson2/Boolean expressions practice/task.md

 ### Placeholders
-In this and the following tasks, you will encounter placeholders in the query.
+In this and some following tasks, you will encounter placeholders in the query.
-They look like numbers in curly brackets.
-For example, `{0}`, `{1}`, ...
+They look like question mark: `?`

 They are needed for the task checking system - different values will be substituted for them during testing.
 So don't remove them from the query.